Jeff Stock: National team

-Post soccer career
+Post-soccer career

-After retiring from soccer, Stock entered the real estate market, going on to buy two theme parks, Wild Waves and Enchanted Village.
-Stock with 50% partner Michael Moodenbaugh purchased the two parks from Byron Betts in 1992 for $8 million.
+After retiring from soccer, Stock entered the real estate market as a broker and later landlord.
+He acquired two theeme parks, Wild Waves and Enchanted Village, in Federal Way, Washington, with partner Michael Moodenbaugh in 1992 from Byron Betts for $8 million.
 Eight years later, he sold the two parks, now merged into one for $19.2 million.
 Stock took over management of the park in 2011 for the owners CNL Lifestyle Properties of Orlando, Stock has been a continuous owner of the land the park is located on.

 Since then Stock has founded the "Coffee Cup" a local college soccer tournament.
+He also operates a coffee-roasting business, Caffe D'arte.

+Personal life

+Stock has two sons with his wife Leanne.
+They live in Tacoma, Washington.